impredicative/podgenai/README.md

 ## Samples
 These generated mp3 files are available for download.
 In effect, these also constitute a minimal manual test suite, with the unique purpose of each sample noted.
 As a reminder, the voice is selected by the LLM.

+There is also a related [podcast](https://podcasters.spotify.com/pod/podgenai) to which episodes on additional topics may be manually posted over time.

 | Voice    | Name                                                                                                                                          | Purpose                                                               |
 |----------|-----------------------------------------------------------------------------------------------------------------------------------------------|-----------------------------------------------------------------------|
 | Default  | [PyTorch](https://mega.nz/file/5Ic21CZK#ovayjipDqYeYaSw9HhRTufjIxIuJr5M8lFq3LNvtEQQ)                                                          | Technical content generation                                          |